Including (post-) pandemic chapter

 Although modern life grows increasingly casual, in many sectors, protocol still reigns supreme.
 An Experts’ Guide to International Protocol offers an overview of its associated practices, including those found within the context of diplomatic relations and the business world.
 Focusing on a wide range of countries and cultures, the book covers topics like seating arrangements, the history and use of flags, ceremonies, invitations and dress codes, gifts and decorations and the roles of the protocol officer, guest, and host.
-Throughout, influential diplomatic, business, and cultural figures share their own experiences with protocols around the world.
+Throughout, influential diplomatic, business, and cultural figures share their own experiences with protocols around the world, also throughout the COVID-19 pandemic.

 I think that the authors’ intent for this book has great value and extends far beyond national borders.
 There are so many emerging nations that may still be searching for suitable forms of protocol like those so clearly expressed in this book.
 I therefore heartily recommend this volume to everyone working in an international corporate or diplomatic environment and any country looking for the best way to apply international protocol.